MileHacker Logo

 • Sunset at Oia Castle: Arrive 1.5-2 hours before sunset to secure a good spot.
 Expect extreme crowds.

 • Alternative Sunset Spots: Walk further along the caldera path away from the castle, or find a caldera-view restaurant.
-A sunset cruise features an unique perspective from the sea.
+NIGHTFALL cruise features an unique perspective from the ocean.

-• Blue Domes Photography: Best in the early morning light when the sun illuminates them.
+• Blue Domes Photography: Ideal in the the light in the morning when the sun illuminates them.

 Museums & Cultural Institutions